tommetge/CS246-SpacedRep/doc/Design.md

 ### Views

+Mock-ups for each view is attached under the title in parentheses.

-1. List of reminders with a plus button to add a new reminder
+1. (Screen 1) List of reminders with a plus button to add a new reminder
-2. Add/edit form with save button
+2. (Screen 2) Add/edit form with save button
-3. Edit/remove pop-up (cancel by tapping outside the view)
+3. (Screen 3) Edit/remove pop-up (cancel by tapping outside the view)
-4. Reminder notification
+4. (Screen 4) Reminder notification